-However, we believe that when a law professor says the same things rather than “just a lawyer”arguing on behalf of a client, a judge (and his or her judicial law clerks) just might take the argument more seriously.
+We believe that when a law professor says the same things rather than “just a lawyer” arguing on behalf of a client, a judge (and his or her judicial law clerks) just might take the argument more seriously.

-Here is the problem: In a multiple defendant case (e.g., Does 1-25), even if you win a motion to quash the subpoena, the plaintiff will probably have the right to file lawsuits individually against each and every one of the defendants, including you.
+In some cases, such as where the movie company files a lawsuit against many defendants at the same time (e.g., Does 1-25), even if you win a motion to quash the subpoena, the plaintiff will probably have the right to file lawsuits individually against each and every one of the defendants, including you.